kinobii/kinostore/README.md

 ### 2️⃣ **Connect via SSH from Terminal**
    - Open your terminal.
 Make sure you are in the directory where your .pem file is located, for an easier way to SSH into your virtual Machine.
-I can find the .pem file in the Downloads directory, so the directory was changed to Downloads.
+The key file is in the Downloads directory, so the directory was changed to Downloads.
 ```bash
 cd Downloads
 ```
-By doing this, I won't have to write down the path to the .pem file, which can be a longer command and can be confusing or cause a typo.
+By doing this, I won't have to write down the path to the key file, which can be a longer command and can be confusing or cause a typo.

-The following command was used to set the file’s permissions to read-only for the owner, and no permissions for anyone else.
+The following command was used to set the key file’s permissions to read-only for the owner, and no permissions for anyone else.
 ```bash
 chmod 400 kinokey.pem
 ```
-SSH into the VM
+Now that we have permission we can SSH into the VM.
+To do so the command is:
+`ssh -i [keyfile].pem ubuntu@your-ip-address`

 ```bash
 ssh -i kinokey.pem ubuntu@3.27.61.53
 ```

 ---

-### 3️⃣ **Install Apache Web Server**
+### 3️⃣ **Install Apache or Nginx Web Server**
 Once inside the VM, install Apache or Nginx Web server.
 In my case, I used Nginx, but it's the same thing.
-I used the following command to install apache
+I used the following command to install Nginx

 ```bash
 sudo apt update